Services

 How does the criminal justice process work?

 In Canada, the criminal justice process begins with the investigation of a potential crime, often by law enforcement agencies.
 If sufficient evidence is found, the police may arrest and charge the suspect.
 The accused has the right to remain silent during the arrest and may request legal counsel.
 After the arrest, the accused may be released pending a court hearing or held in custody.
 A bail hearing will determine whether the accused can be released and under what conditions.
 The Crown prosecutor then reviews the evidence and decides whether to proceed with the case.
 If the case proceeds, a plea (guilty or not guilty) is entered during the arraignment.
 If a not guilty plea is entered, the case moves to trial, during which the prosecution must prove beyond a reasonable doubt that the accused committed the crime.
 If found guilty, the judge will determine the appropriate sentence.
 It's important to note that this is a simplified description and each case may have unique circumstances.
-It is extremely important to consult a legal professional to understand the process as it applies to your situation.
+Always consult with a legal professional to understand the process as it applies to your situation.

 What is the burden of proof in a criminal case?